FYI: If you buy something through a link in our posts we may get a small share of the sale.

 Instructions

-- Add the flour, salt, and yeast to a large mixing bowl and stir.
+1. Add the flour, salt, and yeast to a large mixing bowl and stir.
 Add the water and stir until you don't see any dry flour.
 Then stir with a metal or wooden spoon for about 50 strokes (your arm should be getting tired and the dough should be shaggy but starting to pull away from the sides of the bowl as you stir).
-Cover the bowl with plastic wrap and let rise for about an hour.
+Cover the bowl with plastic wrap and set aside.

 Nutrition Information: